awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario2.md

 |  0\.0\.0\.0/0  |  TCP  |  80  |  Allow outbound HTTP access to any IPv4 address\.  |
 |  0\.0\.0\.0/0  |  TCP  |  443  |  Allow outbound HTTPS access to any IPv4 address\.  |

 The following table describes the recommended rules for the DBServerSG security group, which allow read or write database requests from the web servers\.
-The database servers can also initiate traffic bound for the Internet \(the route table sends that traffic to the NAT gateway, which then forwards it to the Internet over the Internet gateway\)\.
+The database servers can also initiate traffic bound for the internet \(the route table sends that traffic to the NAT gateway, which then forwards it to the internet over the internet gateway\)\.

 **DBServerSG: recommended rules**